-47 A trial agreement has been approved with Starship Technologies to provide a new and innovative last mile delivery service using zero emission autonomous personal delivery droids (PDDs).
-The trial was launched on the November 30th 2022 and will run for 3 months with the option to continue if successful.
+60 A trial agreement has been approved with Starship Technologies to provide a new and innovative last mile delivery service using zero emission autonomous personal delivery droids (PDDs).
+The trial was launched on the November 30th 2022.
 During the trial period residents in the participating area will be able to use the Starship delivery service to order groceries via an online app from two CO-OP stores located within the trial area.
 The service operates with 20 delivery droids (10 at each location).